 Overlake is continuing its path to realizing the community's vision as a vibrant center that accommodates efficient growth while preserving single-family neighborhoods.
 Private and public investments are creating a dynamic place with opportunities for jobs, recreation and housing.

-Overlake updates in Phase 1 of the Redmond 2050 project (anticipated adopted in the first quarter of 2023) include:
+Overlake updates in Phase 1 of the Redmond 2050 project (anticipated adopted in the first half of 2023) include:

 - Updating the Overlake zoning districts, development regulations, and incentive packages